Nguyen-Hoa/Activation-Maximization/README.md

 ## Overview

 Activation maximization is a technique to visualize the features learned by a neural network.
 This is done via gradient ascent, or finding pixel values that maximally activate a particular neuron.
+In the following example, we will visualize a neuron in the final layer of Alexnet, trained on Imagenet, which activates for the flamingo class.

 ## Files